 Incorporating a beginner’s mind and cultivating a willingness to develop skills can help in maximizing the benefits of psychedelics use.
 Learning new life skills has been scientifically shown to increase neuroplasticity - the ability of neural networks in the brain to change through growth and reorganization.
 Focusing on developing new skills prepares the mind to accept new messages received in the psychedelic space.
 Increasing one's aptitude to new situations can help manage difficult or uncomfortable moments that may occur during an altered state of consciousness.

 Infants and adolescents have the ability to take in a huge amount of information and quickly learn from it.
-Then, as we age, we become more rigid in our worldview and lose neuroplasticity.
+Then, as we age, we become more rigid in our worldview and loose neuroplasticity.
 This is also in part due to a decrease in teachability, or the willingness to learn, that affects one's ability to process new ideas.
-Teachability is not so much a measure of intelligence or ability, as of attitude.
+Teachability is a measure of attitude more than intelligence or ability.
 It is the willingness, desire and hunger to learn, unlearn, and relearn in the pursuit of mastery.
 Striving to be more teachable and open to change is the cornerstone of benefit maximization.
-It is similar to the concept of buddhism ‘a beginner's mindset’.
+It is similar to the concept of buddhism "a beginner's mindset".
 Psychedelics have been shown to increase neuroplasticity; an increase in neuroplasticity is theorized to correlate with an increase of one's abilities to break out of old habits, and form new, healthier patterns of behavior.

 Working with a Knowledgeable Support Person

 This harm reduction technique is also a benefit maximization tip.
 Be careful and considerate with solo journeys.
 Working with someone knowledgeable about altered states can really enhance the healing potential of a psychedelic experience.
 Not only is it safer to work alongside a support person, they also can create a more conducive container for the psychedelic experience.
 Support can help with getting water, going to the bathroom, or writing down key takeaways.
-Some people report shamans are able to enhance and direct the psychedelic experience with their songs and musical instruments.
+Shamans are reported to be able to enhance and direct the psychedelic experience with their songs and musical instruments.
 It is important to discuss boundaries and expectations with your support personnel long before you consume anything and are altered.